The Journal of Work Health and Safety Regulation (JWHSR) invites submissions in all fields related to the Work Health

 2.1.
 Aims and Scope

-The Journal of Occupational Health Law (JOHL) is a peer-reviewed multidisciplinary journal of international scope in occupational health law.
+The Journal of Work Health and Safety Regulation (JWHSR) is a peer-reviewed multidisciplinary journal of international scope in work health and safety regulation.
 It is published semi-annually in English and administered by the Japan Association of Occupational Health Law.

-Before submitting your manuscript, please ensure you have read the aims and scope of the Journal of Occupational Health Law (JOHL).
+Before submitting your manuscript, please ensure you have read the aims and scope of the Journal of Work Health and Safety Regulation (JWHSR).